decameters/lelton_target/README.md

 <!-- ### Installing -->

+## Notes
+* "The Big Lebowski" is the only information on the home page pulling in from the API, the rest is mock data from the NoSQL database.

 ## Base Functionality
 - [x] Responds to an HTTP GET request at /products/{id} and delivers product data as JSON.
-- [ ] Performs an HTTP GET to retrieve the product name from an external API.
+- [x] Performs an HTTP GET to retrieve the product name from an external API.
 - [x] Reads pricing information from a NoSQL data store and combines it with the product id and name from the HTTP request into a single response.

 ## Stretch Goals